 One example of a business that tackled its challenges logically and successfully was Eclaro.
 Eclaro, a global staffing organization, was dealing with a paper-intensive process that simply wasn’t scalable.

 For starters, Eclaro’s remote teams did not have secure, easy access to documents.
 This caused work to be delayed and hampered productivity.
 Additionally, the processes themselves were labor intensive and increased the chances of losing or mishandling paperwork.
-Once Eclaro had thoroughly identified its issues, they realized they needed a document management solution that integrated with their ERP so they could service clients more quickly, efficiently and with a higher degree of accuracy.
+Once Eclaro had thoroughly identified their issues, they realized they needed a document management solution that integrated with their ERP so they could service clients more quickly, efficiently, and with a higher degree of accuracy.
 Read more about Eclaro’s story here.

 Step 2: Creating the Business Case

 When crafting the business case for investing in document/records management software, you should focus on concrete benefits to the whole organization, not just single departments.

 For instance, a centralized document/records management software can help with:

 - Cost savings – By reducing the number of employees required to complete manual tasks, document management software reduces costs associated with hiring new staff members.

 - Improved productivity – Automation allows employees to focus on higher-value activities while freeing up time to work on projects that require human attention.

 - Increased efficiency – With automated processes, workers spend less time searching through paper files and manually entering data into databases.
 This frees them up to do more productive, higher-value work.

 In another case study example, when American Seafood Group was looking to reduce the amount of time that its HR department and employees were devoted to administrative functions, they focused on the improved impact that HR teams could have if they weren’t bogged down in employee paperwork, compliance, and crew orientation.